chimericdream/worldofpannotia.com/src/_specific_magic_weapons/adamantine-battleaxe.md

   weight: ""
   description: ""
 ---
-<p id="adamantine-battleaxe"><strong>Adamantine Battleaxe:</strong> This nonmagical axe is made out of adamantine.
+This nonmagical axe is made out of adamantine.
 As a masterwork weapon, it has a +1 enhancement bonus on attack rolls.
-No aura (nonmagical); Price 3,010 gp.
+; Price 3,010 gp.